ZeeshaanMaudar/basic-twitter-clone/README.md

 - Typescript
 - Styled Components
 - Json Server

-3. Run `yarn` in the root folder of the repository to install all dependancies.
 ## How to start the project

  1. Make sure you have the latest LTS version of [NodeJS](https://nodejs.org/en/) installed.